 #9 Pierre-Auguste Renoir (1841–1919)

 The son of a tailor and a seamstress, Renoir came from humble beginnings.
-He began his artistic career as a porcelain painter but soon started copying paintings at the Louvre, and eventually entered the studio of Charles Gleyre, where he met Frédéric Bazille, Claude Monet, and Alfred Sisley.
-Their resulting friendship determined the course of his painting: he went to become a leading Impressionist best known for his pictures of Parisian society and lush depictions of female sensuality.
+He began his artistic career as a porcelain painter but soon started copying paintings at the Louvre and eventually entered the studio of Charles Gleyre, where he met Frédéric Bazille, Claude Monet, and Alfred Sisley.
+Their resulting friendship determined the course of his painting: he went on to become a leading Impressionist best known for his pictures of Parisian society and lush depictions of female sensuality.

 Artist trivia: Renoir has many recognizable works, but perhaps the most famous of his paintings is the iconic Bal du moulin de la Galette (1876).
 Housed at the Musée d’Orsay in Paris, it depicts an ordinary scene of working-class Parisians at leisure and has all the qualities of a typical Impressionist work: an outdoor setting, vibrant colors, loose brush strokes, and play of light.

 Another female Impressionist, Mary Cassatt, was unique to the movement for several reasons.
 Not only was she a woman, but she was also the only American artist invited to exhibit with the French painters.
 Like Morisot, Cassatt focused mainly on portraits of women and children in the private sphere, and just like her colleague, she was later shunted to the side because of the subject matter of her work.